Balussery Assembly constituency

-Balussery State assembly constituency is one of the largest 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kozhikode Lok Sabha constituency.
-Since May 2021 assembly elections, K M Sachin Dev of CPI(M), is MLA from Balussery preceded by Purushan Kadalundy.
+Balussery is one of the largest of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
+Since the May 2021 assembly elections, K. M. Sachin Dev of CPI(M), has been the MLA from Balussery, preceded by Purushan Kadalundy.

 Local self-governed segments

-Balussery Assemby Constituency is composed of the following local self governed segments:
+Balussery Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: